Functional Systems Integration (fSI)

 For example, the analysis of many circumstances tend to get boiled down to a binary conclusion – yes or no, good or bad, black or white.
 A perspective of Spectral Potentiality requires the mental agility to consider not only the “maybes”, the “indifferents”, and the “grays”, but more importantly the entire continuum between the extremes, even going beyond the limits of our language and current understanding.

 I believe Spectral Potentiality is a truly beneficial perspective to incorporate because we oftentimes reduce complex concepts to a predefined answer or a bounded conclusion.
 While these types of simplifications may be useful for creating a jumping-off point or even drilling down to first principles, they are unlikely to be effective for optimizing outside of a microsystem when they impose assumptions that do not acknowledge the intricacies and emergent properties of the whole system.

 This is no more than a working theory/model of mine at this time.
 It may even be more accurate to say that it’s just me trying to arrange all of the random information about human performance that is floating around in my head.

 I’m not married to its current form, so if the schema can be improved upon in any way, I’m open to it.
 If some of the points seem familiar, there are definitely roots in a range of disciplines and concepts like:

 - Quantum Physics

 - Theory of Mind

-You cannot truly know something without understanding the opposite.
+You cannot truly know something without understanding its opposite.

 ~ CK Chung